stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/mythic_plus.md

 * Plan with your group in advance on where to use {{ site.data.spell.bloodlust }}.

-* [Learn to log your dungeon runs!](https://www.warcraftlogs.com/help/start) Warcraft Logs filters dungeons with pull-by-pull analyses and records replays of dungeon run.
+* [Learn to log your dungeon runs!](https://www.warcraftlogs.com/help/start) Warcraft Logs filters dungeons with pull-by-pull analyses and records replays of dungeon runs.
 Having logs available to share are helpful for you to receive actionable feedback.

 # Affixes